mikekeith52/scalecast/docs/Forecaster/AnomalyDetector.rst

 AnomalyDetector
 =================================================

 This object can be used to detect anomalies in the dataset using any of three methods.
-This object is new as of dist 0.12.0 and is currently considered experimental.
+This object is new as of dist 0.12.3.

 .. code:: python